14 Weeks Pregnant

 - Decrease the intake of these food groups: Anything and everything that adds to your empty calorie woes should be totally ditched.
 From saturated and trans fats to sweetened beverages and other refined sugars should be best avoided.

-- If you're gaining too much of weight: Some women tend to gain a lot of weight quickly during pregnancy, and in such a s case it isn’t just advisable to skip meals during pregnancy or to go for low-calorie diet.
-Instead, make sure to start your day with a breakfast that constitutes of complex carbohydrates, fibers, healthy fats and proteins.
-Your lunch must constitute of healthy vegetables, lean meat and low-fat dairy products.
-Skip sugar-loaded desserts, packaged snacks and processed foods for snacks, and instead go for plain yogurts, hummus, nut butters, baby carrot, cucumbers, apples and bananas for healthy evening snack.
+- If you're gaining too much weight: Some women tend to gain a lot of weight quickly during pregnancy, and in such cases, it isn’t just advisable to skip meals during pregnancy or to go for a low-calorie diet.
+Instead, make sure to start your day with a breakfast that constitutes complex carbohydrates, fibers, healthy fats, and proteins.
+Your lunch must constitute of healthy vegetables, lean meat, and low-fat dairy products.
+Skip sugar-loaded desserts, packaged snacks, and processed foods for snacks, and instead go for plain yogurts, hummus, nut butter, baby carrot, cucumbers, apples, and bananas for a healthy evening snack.
 Drink water instead of drinking soda, and exercise often for a minimum of 20 to 30 minutes daily.

 - Backaches: As and when your baby gets big, you are bound to get that extra pressure on your lower back curves, resulting in strained back muscles.
 You can soothe the sore back muscles by getting a warm bath or taking a prenatal massage.

 - Bleeding /sensitive gums or teeth: You might continue to suffer from sensitive teeth or gums during the 16th week of pregnancy.
-Often leading to an inflammation of gums, this symptom is not anything to be scared about, as this problem subsides post giving birth to the baby.
+Often leading to inflammation of the gums, this symptom is not anything to be scared about, as this problem subsides post-giving birth to the baby.
 But if you simply don’t take good care of your teeth, then you need to worry as gingivitis can leads to an infection of bones and tissues and bones, called periodontitis.
-A condition that is often being linked with preeclampsia and premature labor.
-Maintain a good oral hygiene and brush a minimum of two times in day while gently flossing daily.
+A condition that is often linked with preeclampsia and premature labor.
+Maintain good oral hygiene and brush a minimum of two times a day while gently flossing daily.
 This will not only help in reducing gum swelling, but it will also help in treating bleeding and soreness.

 What do the experts suggest?

-Dr.Birbala Rai, M.B.B.S., M.S. in Obstetrics & gynaecology, Senior Consultant at PSRI Hospital, New Delhi
+Dr.Birbala Rai, M.B.B.S., M.S. in Obstetrics & gynecology, Senior Consultant at PSRI Hospital, New Delhi

 Seasonal Pregnancy Care